pkp/pkp-docs/contributing/en/contribute.md

 ## Ways to Contribute

-There many ways to contribute to PKP software documentation whether you want to write, edit, or update any piece – big or small – of a specific document.
+There are many ways to contribute to PKP software documentation whether you want to write, edit, or update any piece – big or small – of a specific document.

 ### Update existing documentation